BehroozZare/CSC148-Example/Section1/README.md

 ![alt text](Design/Figures/solar_system_simulation.gif)

-This section is divided into three parts.
-In the [Design](Design/README.md) part, we introduce the first problem that we want to solve.
-Then we go determine our approach for solving the problem using pen and paper design.
-The approximation reading time of this part is 10 minutes.
-After designing our approach, in [Implementation](Implementation/README.md) part, we will implement our design.
-In the process, as we are developing the code, we will see the problems that I faced during the implementation and the approaches that I took to solve those problems.
-The reading time of this part is around 20 minutes.
-Finally, as this course is designed for CSC148, we aim to provide documentation in the format that is required from us in CSC148 course.
-We finally check our formatting with [PyTA](https://www.cs.toronto.edu/~david/pyta/usage/quick_start.html) module.
-The reading time of this part is 10 minutes.
+This section is divided into three parts:

+1. **[Design](Design/README.md)**: In this part, we introduce the first problem that we want to solve and determine our approach using pen and paper design.
+The approximate reading time for this part is 10 minutes.

+2. **[Implementation](Implementation/README.md)**: In this part, we implement our design.
+During the development process, we will encounter various problems and discuss the approaches taken to solve (debug) them.
+The reading time for this part is around 20 minutes.

+3. **[Documentation and Style Check](PyTA/README.md)**: As this course is designed for CSC148, we aim to provide documentation in the required format for the course.
+We will finally check our formatting using the [PyTA](https://www.cs.toronto.edu/~david/pyta/usage/quick_start.html) module.
+The reading time for this part is 10 minutes.